Services & Support

 We’re always looking for ideas on topics for presentations and for volunteer speakers to share their unique cavernoma stories – if you are have any suggestions or you would like to volunteer as a speaker, please get in touch by using the contact form below.

-You can find recordings of some of our webinars on our youtube channel on the link below,
+You can find recordings of some of our webinars on the link below,

 At CAUK we understand that the effects of living with cavernoma go beyond just the physical symptoms; coping with this chronic condition can affect your mental and emotional wellbeing too.